ibm-cloud-docs/billing-usage/change_pricing_plan.md

    ```
    {:codeblock}

-   If the service is enabled with the resource controller (RC), it lists `RC Compatible true`.
-Make note of the ID of the plan that you want to change to.
+   The output lists `RC Compatible true`.
+Make a note of the ID of the plan that you want to update to.

    ```
    RC Compatible      true